minjae/rtl8821au/README.md

 # rtl8821au
 Linux driver for wireless adapters with Realtek rtl8811au/rtl8812au/rtl8821au chipsets

-The projects strives support recent kernel versions (4.11 - 4.13) in addition to existing support for earlier kernels versions.
+The projects strives support recent kernel versions (4.11 - 4.14) as publicly available drivers lacked the support for said versions.
+Kernel versions above 4.15 are not currently supported.

 The original source code is from `rtl8821AU_WiFi_linux_v5.2.6.2_23547.20170814_COEX20170206-6760` that came with a rtl8811au wireless USB adapter.
-This driver is newer (v5) than what is publicly available online (v4 or older).
+This driver is newer (v5) than what is publicly available online at the time (v4 or older).
+If you find a newer version of manufacturer driver, please let us know.

 ## Similar Projects
-Similar projects exist, but they are based on older-version manufacturer drivers or are no longer supported.
+Similar projects exist, but they are based on older-version manufacturer drivers or are no longer maintained.

 https://github.com/astsam/rtl8812au \
 https://github.com/gnab/rtl8812au \